 Early bird pricing is available until 2 weeks prior.

-This is an AlphaZetta public course – group discounts are available and also apply during the Early bird period (up to 2 weeks prior): 5% for 2–4 people, 10% for 5–6 people, 15% for 7–8 people, and 20% for 9 or more people.
+This is an AlphaZetta public course – group discounts are available during the Early bird period (up to 2 weeks prior): 5% for 2–4 people, 10% for 5–6 people, 15% for 7–8 people, and 20% for 9 or more people.
 Discounts are calculated during checkout.

 |Audience||This course is suitable for anyone in leadership, strategy, entrepreneurial, technology, finance, consulting, operations or legal roles who need to understand blockchain, and recognise its use cases and value in a range of business or industry applications.|